Motor Trend’s take on AMC’s decline shows limitations of auto punditry

 Also see ‘Would AMC have done better if George Romney had stayed longer?

 As a case in point, the 1964 American was reportedly larger than what Romney had proposed while the mid-sized lineup was given a more rapid reskinning and a much broader range of body styles and models.
-Indeed, in contrast with Romney, Abernethy tried to match the Big Three model for model — and follow its lead by introducing top-end luxury and sporty models.
+In contrast with Romney, Abernethy tried to match the Big Three model for model — and follow its lead by introducing top-end luxury and sporty models.

 1966 Rambler Classic Rebel